chamaeleonidae/api/docs/concepts/custom-triggers.md

 age > 18
 ```

-The step will be displayed once the promise is resolved, after 5 seconds
+The step will be displayed once the promise is resolved, after 5 seconds.

 ```
 new Promise((resolve, reject) => {